yabeizeng1121/Mini_Project8_Yabei/README.md

     This command performs all the above steps in sequence: it extracts the data, loads it to Databricks, and then queries it.

 ## Explanation of Query
-In order to document and explain the Python script provided, which interfaces with a Databricks SQL database, you can create a Markdown file with the following content:

----

 #### Query Script Documentation
 Import Statements:
 ```python